MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/hellodata-a-simple-ado-application.md

-For a detailed description of the code, see "[HelloData Details](hellodata-details.md)."
+For a detailed description of the code, see [HelloData Details](hellodata-details.md).

 <table>
 <colgroup>